krigjo25/Databases/HospitalManagementSystem/readme.md

 **About the Developer**

-krigjo25, born in 94, Norway, part the time goes to python, SQL otherwise, Gym and living life as a human
+kristoffer Gjøsund, born in 94, Norway, part the time goes to python, SQL otherwise, Gym and living life as a human

 **Project**